For upgrading existing KubeVela, please read the upgrade guide.

 KubeVela relies on Kubernetes as control plane.
 The control plane could be any managed Kubernetes offering or your own cluster.
 The only requirement is please ensure ingress-nginx is installed and enabled.

-For local deployment and test, you could use
+For for local deployment and test, you could use

 Follow the minikube installation guide.

 Then spins up a minikube cluster

 Follow this guide to install kind.

 Then install ingress for kind:

 Add helm chart repo for KubeVelahelm repo add kubevela https://kubevelacharts.oss-accelerate.aliyuncs.com/core